coreylowman/dfdx/README.md

 }
 ```

-We've implemented Module for Tuples up to 6 elements, but *you can arbitrarily nest them*!
+Modules implemented for Tuples up to 6 elements, but *you can arbitrarily nest them*!

 ### No `Rc<RefCells<T>>` used - Gradient tape is not kept behind a cell!